 We’re all different, and our approaches to learning are as varied as we are, so it makes sense that even when it comes to translation apps, there won’t be a one-size-fits-all answer.

-But if you choose one of these six apps, you’ve got any translation snafu solved!
-Business, pleasure, learning or romance—you’re covered!
+But if you choose one of the apps in this list, you’ve got any translation snafu solved!
+Learning, travel or business—you’re covered.